Glayton Modise

 Glayton M. Modise (13 August 1940–9 February 2016) was the leader of one of Africa's mega churches, the International Pentecostal Holiness Church.
 Glayton was the only son of Frederick Samuel Modise (1914–1998) who founded the IPHC in 1962.
 After his father died in 1998, Glayton took over the church until his death on 9 February 2016.

 In 2005, Glayton M. Modise of served as a co-consecrator in the ordination of Dr. A. Louise Bonaparte of the USA, elevating her to the distinguished office of Archbishop.
-This historic event underscored Modise’s global influence and dedication to fostering spiritual leadership, bridging connections across continents in the pursuit of religious unity and guidance.

 Early life

 Modise was born in Soweto, South Africa and initially was under the Zion Christian Church where his father was a minister.
 After his father received his calling in 1962 to start preaching the Gospel, Modise was one of the people who oversaw some of the smaller branches and the growth of the church.
 After his father died in 1998, the church grew exponentially.